ppy/osu-wiki/wiki/Help_Centre/en.md

 You can also try playing in Windowed or Borderless mode, which will use your operating system's native VSync instead.

 Turning on VSync or playing in Windowed or Borderless mode will introduce a *slight* amount of input lag, unfortunately.
-For most people, this will not cause significant issue.
+For most people, this will not cause significant issues.

 Later NVidia graphics cards have a global option in the NVidia Control Panel to set the global refresh rate to a setting called 'Fast', which will also fix this issue.